kaddome/kaddo-docs/epics/05_Delivery_details_request_endpoint.md

 ## Acceptance criteria

-### 1 - As accepted e-commerce platform I request delivery details given a known user-identifier (email)
+### 1 - As accepted e-commerce platform I request delivery details given a known user-locator (email)

 **Given** an existing user *userA* with email address *userA@email.com* and delivery details *userA_delivery_details* **When** an accepted e-commerce platform requests the delivery details for an user with email address *userA@email.com* **Then** the response is a valid response containing the delivery details *userA_delivery_details*

-### 2 - As accepted e-commerce platform I request delivery details for an unknown user-identifier (email)
+### 2 - As accepted e-commerce platform I request delivery details for an unknown user-locator (email)

 **When** an accepted e-commerce platform requests the delivery details for an user with email address *unknownUser@email.com* **Then** the response is a valid response containing the *processing request* response code